Skip to main content

 • Agent-side commission: 2.5% = 10,500 USD (GCI).

-1. Broker Split (e.g., 80/20): The agent keeps 8,400 USD.
+1. Broker split (e.g., 80/20): The agent keeps 8,400 USD.
 (The office takes 2,100 USD).

 2. Transaction costs (E&O Insurance, Transaction Coord.): approx. 400 USD.

-3. Taxes (Federal + State + Self-Employment Tax): about 30% = 2,520 USD.
+3. Taxes (Federal + State + Self-Employment Tax): approx. 30% = 2,520 USD.

 4. Own marketing (Photos, Staging): 1,000 USD (in the USA the agent often pays for this themselves).

-5. Net profit: about 4,480 USD.
+5. Net profit: approx. 4,480 USD.

 Tip from Globihome: In the USA the key to high earnings is specialization.
 Agents holding certifications such as CRS (Certified Residential Specialist) or CCIM (Certified Commercial Investment Member) earn on average 2–3 times more than agents without additional qualifications.